loicdtx/lsru/README.md

 ### Query data

 To be able to query data, you must run `lsru login` and enter your USGS credentials.
 The API key generated is then valid for 1 hour, and is accessed automatically by the other functions.
-After that you can perform the query using either
+After that you can perform the query using either bounding box coordinates, center coordinates, center coordinates + radius, or a spatial vector object from which the bounding box will be used.

 ```sh
 # Perform a query using center coordinates and radius